ropensci/rebird/vignettes/rebird_vignette.Rmd

 You can keep your .Renviron file in your global R home directory (`R.home()`), your user's home directory (`Sys.getenv("HOME")`), or your current working directory (`getwd()`).
 Remember that .Renviron is loaded once when you start R, so if you add your API key to the file you will have to restart your R session.
-See <https://csgillespie.github.io/efficientR/r-startup.html> for more information on R's startup files.
+See `?Startup` for more information on R's startup files.

 Furthermore, functions now use species codes, rather than scientific names, for species-specific requests.
 We've made the switch easy by providing the `species_code` function, which converts a scientific name to